kumu/docs/faq/what-are-loops.md

 To detect loops, follow these steps:

-1. Create your map with some elements and connections, as you would normally
+1. Create your map with some elements and connections, as you would normally.
-2. Click on the green plus icon at the bottom of our screen, and choose "Add loop"
+2. Click on the green plus icon at the bottom of your map, and choose "Add loop".
-3. Click "detect loops automatically"
+3. Click "detect loops automatically".
 4. A menu will pop up on the right side with the detected loops.

 Some things to note: